Where do you find information and how do you refine it?

 Bontis, N. (2001).
 Assessing knowledge assets: a review of the models used to measure intellectual capital, International Journal of Management Reviews, 3 (1), pp 41-60.

 Review papers are invaluable for starting a literature review, they tell you what is already known and more importantly who wrote it!
-Read the review papers and note down any comments or papers that are relevant to your work.
-These comments can be copied and pasted into your own work and then referenced.
-It is quite acceptable to quote from a journal paper and then reference it correctly.
-Furthermore by reading 5-10 review papers on your subject you should now have a pretty good example of what topics you need to review.
+Read the review papers and note down any quotes, comments or papers that are relevant to your work.
+Remember to read the primary sources and then reference them correctly.
+By reading 5-10 review papers on your subject you should now have a pretty good example of what topics you need to cover in your literature review.

-For example, Papers A, B and C mentions “X” as the latest greatest thing in the subject – so this means that if it is relevant to your research, then you should also review it.
+For example, review papers A, B and C mentions “X” as the greatest thing in the subject – which means that if it is relevant to your research and you should also review it.

-Once you have done this then please run the draft structure and sub-headings past your supervisor.
+Once you have created a list of topics, then run the draft structure and sub-headings past your supervisor or colleagues.
 They will be able to advise you if these are worthwhile writing about and whether you need to change them.